What You Need to Know: History, Constitutionality, Usurping Powerby Kelly R. Smith

-The Constitution permitted Congress to decide on the make-up of the Supreme Court although it seems like a conflict of interest.
+The Constitution wisely permitted Congress to decide on the make-up of the Supreme Court although it seems like a conflict of interest.
 The three branches of government are the executive (the President), the legislative (Congress), and the judicial (SCOTUS).
 The legislative branch first exercised this power with the Judiciary Act of 1789.
 The act, signed into law by President George Washington, specified that the court would be made up of six justices who would serve on the court until they died or retired.

 Today there are nine sitting justices and together they hold more power than arguably anyone on the planet.
 An odd number makes it hard to reach a tie vote on a ruling.
 They serve and issue edicts until they retire or die.

 Anthony Kennedy Retires

 Notably, Supreme Court Justice Anthony Kennedy just announced his retirement setting the stage for President Trump to appoint a successor.